 While taking a traditional language class at your home university is preferred, you may choose to take online language sustainment classes through SDSU.
 However, the sustainment plan is flexible.
-For example, you may find 2-3 online hours per week to maintain your knowledge/use of vocabularies and phrases, engage with people who speak the language through a club or organization, and meet with a tutor for bi-weekly conversational check-ins.
-LARC/SDSU Project GO staff will meet with you to articulate a plan that will work for you.
+For example, you may find 2-3 online hours per week is enough to maintain your knowledge/use of vocabulary and phrases, or engaging with people who speak the language through a club or organization, and/or meeting with a tutor for bi-weekly conversational check-ins.
+LARC/SDSU Project GO staff will meet with you to articulate a plan that works for you.
 In all, it is a matter of maintaining your language skills during the academic year until your next Project GO experience.

 *The online language sustainment program is for SDSU Project GO participants only.